kaspar-nl/rgb-node/doc/tutorial_with_descriptor_wallet.md

 - All commands in this turotial are for the `testnet` of Bitcoin.
 - This tutorial is just a start to make it more easy for people to use the `descriptor wallet` and `rgb`(node)
-- For clarity, and to circumvent any confusion, we suggest and propose that you will create a dedicated directory for the following files that will be created by the `descriptor wallet` in various stages such as:
+- For clarity, and to circumvent any confusion, we[^1] suggest that you will create a dedicated directory for the following files that will be created by the `descriptor wallet` in various stages such as:

-(-) `~./wallet/seeds/`: This directory will contain your seeds that will be created from the `btc-hot` wallet.
+  - `~./wallet/seeds/`: containing your seeds that will be created from the `btc-hot` wallet.
-(-) `~./wallet/signs/`: This directory will contain your `signing` wallets to sign transactions created the `btc-hot` wallet.
+  - `~./wallet/signs/`: containing your `signing` wallets to sign transactions created the `btc-hot` wallet.
-(-) `~./wallet/track/`: This directory will contain your `tracking` wallets to track your funds from your wallet and to construct `PSBT` files.
+  - `~./wallet/track/`: containing your `tracking` wallets to track your funds from your wallet and to construct `PSBT` files.
-(-) `~./wallet/psbt/`: This directory will contain your `PSBT` files that have to be signed, or have been signed by your `signing` wallets.
+  - `~./wallet/psbt/`:  containing your `PSBT` files that have to be signed, or have been signed by your `signing` wallets.

 ## LNP/BP Descriptor Wallet
 ### Linux / Windows
-[ ]] Firstlly, you will need to download and install `rust`.
+[ ] Firstly, you will need to download and install `rust`.

 #### Download & Install
 ```console
 $ cd ~